mnms/docs/docs/get-started.md

 ...
 ```

-Notice: In case of application in runtime, use 'swapoff -a'
+Notice: In case of application in runtime, use `swapoff -a`

-(4) '/etc/init.d/disable-transparent-hugepages'
+(4) `/etc/init.d/disable-transparent-hugepages`

 ``` bash
 root@fbg01 ~] cat /etc/init.d/disable-transparent-hugepages